bertav6/Project-in-Language-Technology/README.md

 Deep Learning models:

-To run the programm, it is necessary to run the *First steps* section in the jupyter notebook.
+To run the program, it is necessary to run the *First steps* section in the jupyter notebook.
 It imports all the needed modules to run the system.

 This code was run in Google CoLab.
 It is recommended to run the code in CoLab due to the high computational cost.